nompelis/INPlutus/README.md

  - Added a Makefile, a driver (main.c), and the "inp.*" code.
  - Added a ubiquitous version of the "AlwaysSucced" Plutus script file.
  - The framework can read and parse a Plutus script "V1" in JSON format.
- - The non-intuitive step of turning "untyped Plutus" to a printable binary form is taken when the script file is read.
+ - The non-intuitive step of turning "flat untyped Plutus" to a printable binary form is taken when the script file is read.